The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Introduction

-Initially proposed by Kibble to explain structure formation in the early universe \cite{kibble1976topology, kibble1980some}, the symmetry-breaking framework was later extended by Zurek to classical \cite{zurek1985cosmological} and quantum phase transitions \cite{zurek2005dynamics, polkovnikov2005, dziarmaga2005dynamics} in condensed matter systems.
-While the original hypothesis stated that the system freezes at the onset of the non-adiabatic regime \cite{zurek2005dynamics}, subsequent research has shown that this is not totally correct.
-Instead, the system continues evolving, with correlations spreading across the system through the dispersion of the quasiparticle excitations \cite{kolodrubetz2012nonequilibrium, chandran2012kibble, francuz2016space, sadhukhan2020sonic}.
+Originally proposed by Kibble to explain the formation of topological defects in the early universe \cite{kibble1976topology, kibble1980some}, the symmetry-breaking framework was later extended by Zurek to describe classical \cite{zurek1985cosmological} and quantum \cite{zurek2005dynamics, polkovnikov2005, dziarmaga2005dynamics} phase transitions in condensed matter systems.
+In its original formulation, the Kibble–Zurek mechanism (KZM) postulated that the system effectively freezes at the onset of the non-adiabatic regime, when the relaxation time exceeds the inverse rate of change of the control parameter \cite{zurek2005dynamics}.
+However, subsequent studies have shown that this freeze-out is only approximate.
+The system continues to evolve, with correlations spreading via the propagation of quasiparticle excitations.
+This extended dynamical behavior is captured by the sonic-horizon hypothesis, which refines the original KZM by accounting for the post-critical spreading of correlations \cite{kolodrubetz2012nonequilibrium, chandran2012kibble, francuz2016space, sadhukhan2020sonic}.